 Art pieces and now-classic services made Rörstrand a part of Sweden’s cultural heritage.
 The company brought great renewal to household china, using unconventional designs and ground-breaking techniques.
 The museum takes you on a journey through 18th-century hand painted faience and flintware, 19th-century Romantic services with huge, industrially made services and china as a status marker, 20th-century Art Nouveau and ’prettier everyday goods’, to 21st-century multi-functionality and a digital approach.

 Food and refreshments

 Have a relaxing break in the centre’s own café next to the exhibitions.
-Sink down into the plush sofas and enjoy a good lunch or coffee and cakes, always served on genuine Rörstrand porcelain of course.
+Enjoy a good lunch or coffee and cakes, always served on genuine Rörstrand porcelain of course.